-Even the separatists’ foreign supporters, namely the UAE, cannot afford the consequences of an independent south.
+Even the separatists’ foreign supporters, namely the UAE, cannot afford the consequences of independent south.
 It is far from the UAE geographically with no common borders.
-A lengthy civil war would be too costly for a country with a population only 3 per cent the size of Yemen’s, no matter how rich it is.
+A lengthy civil war would be too costly for a country with a population only 3 percent the size of Yemen’s, no matter how rich it is.

 Any serious attempt to divide Yemen would inevitably prolong the current conflict, exacerbating the humanitarian crisis and leaving the country even more prone to regional and international intervention.